piyush27ranjan/Add-cover-art/README.md

 optional arguments:
   -h, --help   show this help message and exit --silent     don't show console output
-  --no-gui     don't use a gui, automatically overwrite and add cover art --overwrite  use gui and overwrite current cover art from a list of choices
+  --no-gui     don't use a gui and overwrite current cover art from a list of choices --overwrite  use gui and overwrite current cover art from a list of choices

 if no optional argument is specified, the gui is enabled and overwrite is